Ngadi-Git/cafe-menu/README.md

-# Responsive web design project A CAFE MENU
+# Responsive web design project: CAFE MENU
 ##
 CSS tells the browser how to display your webpage.
 You can use CSS to set the color, font, size, and other aspects of HTML elements.